lostjared/Acid.Cam.v2.OSX/README.md

 # Acid.Cam.v2.OSX

+Acid Cam distorts video to create art.
+It is designed to bo used with other software or on its own.
+There is multiple versions of the program for macOS, Linux, and Windows as well as a command line version of the program.

+This project was created in hopes of providing some entertainment, or for the Glitch artist  to give you a starting image/video to use with other tools.

 I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
 It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam